Reviews

 Listen here.

-From BBC Radio 4's The World Tonight programme on Tuesday 20th March 2012, Ritula Shah interviews Harriet Smith, founding editor of International Piano Quarterly, about the launch of Cavendish Pianos.
+From BBC Radio 4's The World Tonight programme, Ritula Shah interviews Harriet Smith, founding editor of International Piano Quarterly, about the launch of Cavendish Pianos.

 Listen here.